svgdotjs/svg.js/README.md

 ]
 ```

-Precompiling it as a `SVG.PointArray`:
+Precompiling it as an `SVG.PointArray`:

 ```javascript
 new SVG.PointArray([